Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 You can manage all of the contents of the Blender file via the Outliner and setting the Display Mode to Blender File.

 Furthermore, here are some points/limitations you need to follow when setting up your model:
-- When weight painting meshes, make sure to firstly use the Create Vertex Groups button mentioned in the [Features](#Features) section.
-Then, you **have** to make sure that every vertex on the mesh only has a maximum of 2 vertex groups assigned to it. *The exporter doesn't currently support any more than that.* Also, make sure that every single vertex has a group assigned to it.
+- When weight painting meshes, you **have** to make sure that every vertex on the mesh only has a maximum of 2 vertex groups assigned to it. *The exporter doesn't currently support any more than that and only takes the first two vertex groups it sees if you go over this limit.* Furthermore, make sure that every single vertex has a group assigned to it.
 - A mesh must only have one material assigned to it.
-- For meshes that are supposed to be just parented to a single bone without any weight painting, the mesh must only contain *one* vertex group with the name of the bone it's supposed to be assigned to.
+- For meshes that are supposed to be just parented fully to a single bone without any weight painting, the mesh must only contain *one* vertex group with the name of the bone it's supposed to be assigned to.
 - **NOTE:** Currently, the latest version of the exporter has a bug that doesn't properly account for meshes that don't have custom split normal data set.
 This means that you **have** to make sure Auto Smooth is turned on for the mesh and that custom split normal data is properly set.
 Otherwise, the shading of the exported model will be broken.
 - All the meshes in the scene have to be parented to the Armature.
 - Don't make textures that are high resolution.
 An optimal texture resolution is 128x128.
 Generally, don't go too much over 256x256.
 Furthermore, texture resolutions must be a power of 2.
 - Don't make models that are too much over a tri count of about 6,000.
 This is to make sure it's optimized enough for the GameCube to run it.

+#### Board models

+For board or bike models, you do not need to import a rig or original game model of any sort.
+This means that half of the points mentioned in the [Setting up your own model](#setting-up-your-own-model) section do not apply.
+All you need is your board model in Blender, material correctly assigned to it and you're golden (obviously leave the vertex groups of the mesh empty or you will confuse the exporter).
+The exporter will take care of the rest to ensure it works in game.

+#### Rig editing

+You can make slight edits to the rig you import from one of the game's models to fit your character model more as you see fit.
+There are limitations to how you can edit a bone on the rig though.
+You are only allowed to change the position of the **entire** bone.
+This means you cannot edit the rotation of the bone, the scale of the bone, and the head or tail of the bone separately as that also changes the rotation of the bone technically.
+This is because if you rotate a bone in other ways than how it is on the original rig, the animations in the game are not going to be compatible.
+So, only moving the entire bone around to fit your character is all you can do to preserve compatibility.

+*If you notice your model being sort of broken (so not a complete vertex explosion) in the game, there's a high chance you edited the rig wrong or you assigned your meshes to incorrect bones.*

+**NOTE:** If you wish, you can use a script provided by Sewer56 and Arg that renames all of the bones on the rig, so you know which bone is what.
+You can find the script [here.](https://sewer56.dev/SonicRiders.Index/guides/custom-models.html#renaming-bones)

 #### Materials

 There are certain properties you are able to control about materials via the Shader Editor.
 The exporter takes the color of a material from a RGB node, the opacity of a material from a Value node and the textures from Image Texture nodes of course.
 The nodes don't have to be necessarily connected to anything, they just have to be present in the material and the exporter will use them.

+You can also use Emissive and Reflective textures on your model.
+For this, you have to go into the properties of the texture node in your Shader Editor, where you will see a new section for GNO specific properties.
+You can set your texture type from there if necessary.
+By default, every texture node is a diffuse texture.

 #### Miscellaneous points